-To understand how to see events as streams of values, let's think of the program from the beginning of this chapter.
-There we used mouse clicks as an infinite sequence of events generated in real time as the user clicks.
-This is an idea by Erik Meijer-the inventor of RxJS-proposed in his paper "Your Mouse Is a Database."
+To understand how to see events as streams of values, let's revisit the program from the beginning of this chapter.
+There we used mouse clicks as an infinite sequence of values generated in real time as the user clicks.
+This is an idea proposed by Erik Meijer-the inventor of RxJS-in his paper "Your Mouse Is a Database."1

-In reactive programming, we see mouse clicks as a continuous stream of events that we can query and manipulate.
-Thinking of streams instead of isolated values opens up a whole new way to program, one in which we can manipulate entire sequences of values that haven't been created yet.
+In reactive programming, we see mouse clicks as a continuous stream of values that we can query and manipulate.
+Thinking about a stream of values instead of discrete values opens up a whole new way to program, one in which we can manipulate entire sequences of values that haven't been created yet.

 Let that thought sink in for a moment.
-This is different from what we're used to, which is having values stored somewhere such as a database or an array and waiting for them to be available before we use them.
+This is different from what we're used to, which is having values stored somewhere such as a database or an array, and waiting for them to be available before we use them.
 If they are not available yet (for instance, a network request), we wait for them and use them only when they become available.

-http://queue.acm.org/detail.cfm?id=2169076
+^{1.} http://queue.acm.org/detail.cfm?id=2169076

-We can think of our streaming sequence as an array in which elements are separated by time instead of by memory.
-With either time or memory, we have sequences of elements:
+We can think of our stream as an array in which elements are separated by time instead of by memory.
+With either time or memory, we have a sequence of elements:

-Seeing your program as flowing sequences of data is key to understanding RxJS programming.
+Seeing your program as sequences of data is key to understanding RxJS programming.
 It takes a bit of practice, but it is not hard.
 In fact, most data we use in any application can be expressed as a sequence.
-We'll look at sequences more in depth in Chapter 2, Deep in the Sequence, on page?
+We'll look at sequences in more depth in Chapter 2, Deep in the Sequence, on page ?.